Before you even start to supplement, consider this:

 • less confidence about whatโ€™s actually helping

-The goal is to use the lowest level that meaningfully supports you, and only move up when thereโ€™s a clear reason.
+The goal is to use the lowest level that meaningfully supports you, and only move up the hierarchy when thereโ€™s a clear reason.

 • making supplements work with your body, not around it